ramitgdev/app/COMPLETE_RESET_GUIDE.md

 ### Step 1: Run the Reset Script
 1. Open your Supabase dashboard
 2. Go to SQL Editor
-3. Copy and paste the entire `supabase-complete-reset.sql` file
+3. Copy and paste the entire `database/scripts/supabase-complete-reset.sql` file
 4. Click "Run" to execute

 ### Step 2: Test Your Functionality